 There are a few different formulas you can use when pricing your jewelry.
 Make sure you come up with a wholesale and retail price early on in your business development because later it can be too difficult to backtrack and do this.
 You want wholesale prices in case you one day decide to sell to a shop and you want retail prices in case you decide to sell at art shows.
 If you do both, you don’t want shop owners to get made that you are undercutting their prices, so your retail needs to be in line with shops that you sell to.

 A simple formula when pricing for wholesale is to add up your costs (this includes labor, overhead, and supplies) and multiply by 2:

 2 x (supplies + labor + overhead) = total cost to you

 For retail, do the same, but multiply by 2.5 to 3 (often referred to as keystone pricing).

 Factors like where you sell your jewelry can affect the price you should ask.
-While you need to be consistent, in fact, it can just be too difficult to manage if your pricing is all over the road, you need to be aware of your audience.
-Selling your jewelry at a small town farmers’ market is not going to be the same as selling it at a high-end gallery.
+While you need to be consistent it can just be too difficult to manage if your pricing is all over the road, you need to be aware of your audience.
+Selling your jewelry at a small-town farmers’ market is not going to be the same as selling it at a high-end gallery.